signalbean/AuthBean/README.md

     * Enable Firestore (start in test mode) and Anonymous Sign-in.
 Path structure: `/artifacts/{appId}/users/{userId}`.
 3.  **Open `index.html`:** Drag it into your browser.
 Done!

-## How to Use AuthBean 🧐 Quick Guide:
+## How to Use AuthBean: Quick Guide:

 1.  **Add Account:** Click "Add New Account," fill in Name (or let AI suggest), Issuer (optional), and the **Secret Key (Base32)** from the service.
 Save.
 2.  **See OTPs:** They'll show up on the main screen.